veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/tooltip.md

 When the page is loaded the value "matTooltip = This is tooltip" is the text that will be displayed when the mouse hovers over the tooltip area.
 And "tooltip text = tooltip" is text that is displyed on the tooltip field when the page is loaded.

 ## Associated Attributes:
-- **style:** Used to specify the inline style.
+- **Style**: It accepts a string value and affects the different properties (height, width, color etc.) of the component based on the values provided (eg. background:orange;height:200px;).

-- **class:** Specifies one or more class names for an element.
-The class attribute is mostly used to point to a class in a style sheet.
+- **Class**: "Class" attribute is used to point to a class in a style sheet.
+A class contains one or more style statements.
+Classes are created inside the "Style" tab which is opened by selecting the "Style" side menu.
+The "Class" attribute accepts space seperated class names (eg. class1 class2) which are defined in the "Style" tab as shown below.
+    ```css
+    .class1 {
+        border-radius:10px;
+        flex-basis:10%;
+        height:100px;
+    }
+    .class2 {
+        border-radius:10px;
+        flex-basis:10%;
+        height:100px;
+    }

 - **Tooltip text:** Specifies the text that has to be displayed when the application is run.
 - **Mattooltip:** It specifies the the message to be displayed in the tooltip.
 Value has to be string.
 Example: message: string
 - **Mattooltipposition:** Allows the user to define the position of the tooltip relative to the parent element.
 Example: position: left | right | above | below | before |after